From the site

 Mostar and Sarajevo.

 Journey to Mostar.
 With your Local Expert, see the famous Stari Most, the Old Bridge, reconstructed after being almost completely destroyed during the war.
 Explore the cobbled Old Town stretching on both sides of the bridge and filled with shops selling souvenirs.
 Continue your travels following the scenic route to Sarajevo for a unique and rewarding insight into the local way of life as you are invited into a Sarajevan family home for a dinner with drinks.
-Savour the warm hospitality and authentic cuisine as you hear inspirational stories about their culture and recent struggles.
+Savour the authentic cuisine and traditional Bosnian coffee as you hear inspirational stories.

 Sarajevo, City of Culture.

 Start the morning with sightseeing.
 Visit the Sarajevo War Tunnel Museum and talk to one of the survivors, for whom the Siege of Sarajevo remains a defining moment in his life.
 With a Local Expert, see the Latin Bridge where Archduke Franz Ferdinand was assassinated sparking World War 1.
-Experience authentic Bosnian coffee and learn about the traditional ritual of Bosnian coffee preparation.
 The rest of the afternoon is for you to explore as you wish.

 The Serbian Capital of Belgrade.